 The database schema is held in a series of files in the tables directory.
 There is one per file (table/collection).
-For example, the Content Management Software for this web site uses the webages file.
+For example, the subjects schema is here.

 - Friendly name, Used in the database report

 - Permission: Permission sets for different operations (view, edit, delete, all, none)

 - List: configures a normal table list.
 The columns array lists the fields to be included.